blynkkk/blynkkk.github.io/mobile/report.md

 ### Reports Widget

-Report Widget function is to configure and customize reports in CSV format.
-You can choose between one-time or repetitive scheduled reports.
+Function of Reports is to configure and customize data reports in CSV format.
+You can choose between one-time or continuous scheduled reports.

 Also, within the Reports you can clear all the data collected by your devices.